 I was speechless.
-Having studied and actively practiced it for a long while, I thought I had gone close enough to discerning what unconditional love is.
-But here I am, hearing a voice in my head accusing me, with assertion and clarity, that I don’t know love.
+Having studied and actively practiced it for a while, I thought I knew what unconditional love is.
+But there I was, hearing a voice in my head accusing me, with assertion and clarity, that I don’t know love.

 Instinctively, I knew it was talking about self-love.
-The Universe that we live in is governed by The Law of Attraction, which dictates that whatever comes into our experiences—people, events, and circumstances—has to be a vibrational match to the thoughts and feelings that we are holding.
-Therefore, if you are someone who feels loved, you will always attract people who love you; on the contrary, if you are deprived of love and don’t know how to love yourself, you can only magnetize people who are unloving to you.
+Our Universe is governed by the Law of Attraction, which dictates that whatever comes into our experiences—people, events, and circumstances—has to be a vibrational match to our thoughts and feelings.
+Therefore, if you are someone who feels loved, you will always attract people who love you.
+On the contrary, if you are deprived of love and don’t know how to love yourself, you can only magnetize people who are unloving to you.

 I belong to the latter.
-Growing up with parents who were strict and demanding while fearful, I had little freedom to do what I love and experience little support and understanding.
-I have few recollections where my parents and I would laugh and have fun together; instead, my memories were brimmed with scolding and the endless urging to do better—they brew my shame, guilt, and self-hate all the way into adulthood.
+Growing up with parents who were demanding while fearful, I had little freedom to do what I love and experience little support and understanding.
+I could barely recall any occasions where my parents and I would laugh and have fun together.
+Instead, my memories were plagued with scolding and the endless urging to do better—they brew my shame, guilt, and self-hate all the way into adulthood.

 But humans are wired for love and connection.
-Void and deprived, I turned to romantic relationships for rescue, did everything I can to be likable, and wished the other person would fulfill my cravings.
-Nevertheless, the vibration of lack that I am holding can only magnetize to my life those with similar experiences.
+Deprived, I turned to romantic relationships for rescue, tried everything I can to be likable, and hoped the other person would fill my void.
+Nevertheless, my vibration of lack can only magnetize to my life those with similar experiences.
 Like attracts like—if you want to take love from others, they would want to take love from you, too.

 One day, it occurred to me that I should ask myself that questions again: “Would I date myself?”
-The resounding response of “yes” left me with a big smile for a long time.
+The resounding response of “yes” left me with a big smile for a long while.